Create a Calculated Exception to a Guardrails AWS Policy

 Step 10: Observe controls for bucket versioning

 Navigate back to the Controls by State report and set the Type filter to AWS > S3 > Bucket > Versioning.
-Buckets with versioning enabled will be in OK state.
+Buckets with versioning enabled will be in the OK state.
 Find a bucket in the Alarm state to modify, and note its name.

 Step 11: Tag the bucket